zoehendershot/dp1-diy-spotify/README.md

 To develop locally you will also need to install that package in your local environment using `pip`, `pip3`, `pipenv install`, etc.

-At the top of your FastAPI code, import the package:
+At the top of your FastAPI code, import the package and its error handler:

 ```
 import mysql.connector
+from mysql.connector import Error
 ```

 ### 2. Set up your connection string